chopicalqui/SmartFileHunter/README.md

     - unrar
     - p7zip-full

-    If these are packages are not installed, then SFH analyzes only ZIP archives.
+    If these packages are not installed, then SFH analyzes only ZIP archives.

  - **[mandatory]** Setup database.
 You can use the additional argument `--debug` to see the OS commands that the setup process is going to execute: